inProxyApp/inProxy/README.md

 * Check the documentation on https://docs.inproxy.io

 ## Found a bug? 🐞
-* Open an Issue ticket right here in the Issues tab.
+* Open an Issue ticket right here in the [Issues section](https://github.com/inProxyApp/inProxy/issues).

 ## Have a new Feature Request? ⭐️
-* Open a Feature Request ticket right here in the Issues tab.
+* Open a Feature Request ticket right here in the [Issues section](https://github.com/inProxyApp/inProxy/issues).

 ## You need to contact us? ✉️
 * Email us at team@inproxy.io